John Harrington (baseball): Ballpark

 In 1999, Harrington proposed the idea of moving the Red Sox into a new ballpark that was scheduled to be built adjacent to Fenway and even named "New Fenway Park", (similar to what would happen to Yankee Stadium in 2008).
 This idea was wildly controversial, as many Red Sox fans consider Fenway "a national treasure" of sorts.
 Harrington was quoted as saying that, "It would be easier to fix the Leaning Tower of Pisa than Fenway".
 The team set aside $415 million of $545 million allotted for the new ballpark, with the public financing the rest, estimated at $130 million.
 The baseball world had seen the closure of Tiger Stadium that same year, and many hoped Fenway would avoid the same fate.
 After much outcry from the public, the team was sold prior to the 2002 season to an ownership group, New England Sports Ventures, headed by John W. Henry, Tom Werner and Larry Lucchino, bringing a close to Harrington's time with the Red Sox.

 Later life

-Harrington has served as chairman of the Yawkey Foundation since 2007.
+Harrington has been chairman of the Yawkey Foundation since 2007.

 Harrington was inducted to the Boston Red Sox Hall of Fame in 2002, and the Irish American Baseball Hall of Fame in 2019.
 In 2018, Boston College dedicated the Harrington Athletics Village at Brighton Fields, home of the college's softball and baseball fields, in his honor.